 There are several online betting apps that provide Nevada gamblers with an opportunity to legally bet on sports.
 Some of the most prominent ones include:

-Note -- it’s only legal to place wagers through these apps if you are 21 years and older, regardless of where you choose to play.
+Note — it’s only legal to place wagers through these apps if you are 21 years old or attempting to place bets outside of the Sagebrush State.

 It wasn’t always the case but now you can also bet on collegiate sports in Nevada.